dansmyers/IntroToCS-Fall-2019/Challenge_Projects/Research_White_Paper.md

 Write a three-page paper using normal one-inch margins, 12 pt. font (Times New Roman or similar), and 1.5 line spacing.
 I don't care about the particular details of the format you use as long as you don't do anything goofy.

-The annotated bibliography should be one page in
+The annotated bibliography should be **one page with at least four sources**.
+Four good, informative sources from high-quality venues is more than enough.

 ## Submission

 Upload your paper and annotated bibliography to the assignment that I'll create on the course Canvas page.
-You have until December 1 to finalize your submission.
+You have until **December 1** to finalize your submission.

 ## Grading